Knowledge Strategy

 P-E inversion

 The Epistemic world was developed over millennia in response to the Physical world — as a constellation of signs and signals representing it.
 But at times, the E-world seems even more compelling and ‘real’ than the P-world.
+The state of the economy provides a ready illustration.
 According to Nobel Laureate Robert Shiller, we typically respond more to the E-world narrative about how the economy is doing, than how it actually is doing: “Narratives are human constructs that are mixtures of fact, emotion, human interest, and other extraneous details that form an impression on the human mind.”
 (Italics added.)
-Shiller claims, for example, that the Great Depression of the 1930s was exacerbated by the self-fulfilling expectation that it would continue.
+He claims, for example, that the Great Depression of the 1930s was exacerbated by the self-fulfilling expectations that it would continue.
 To some extent, we talked ourselves into that unfortunate outcome.

 Human beings seem ‘wired’ to the narrative structure — which turns out to simultaneously be both a feature and a bug of our minds.
 In extreme cases, the narrative can rival, and even overwhelm, physical reality as a basis for our fundamental beliefs about what is true.
 We’ll explore this epistemic drift in depth next time.